A bevy of interesting professional events make their way to Orlando each year, and I love it! Why?

 Not only is it super cool to see a shuttle up-close and in-person, but the Kennedy Space Center (about an hour drive from Orlando) also surrounded it with a great storytelling experience as part of the grand reveal for the iconic spacecraft.
 Yes, most of the complex looks like it’s straight out of 1986, but Atlantis is well-worth the price of admission.

-Anytime someone asks me for a dining recommendation in Orlando, I default to Cafe Tu Tu Tango.
+My other automatic dining recommendation in Orlando, especially if you are in the International Drive area, is Cafe Tu Tu Tango.
 It’s just a really cool place!
 They’ve got a great selection of tapas, including your southern gator requirement.
 You are immersed in the arts as you dine with everything from painters to fortune tellers to magicians.
 But it’s not hokey or overly-touristy.
-Locals really enjoy this spot too.
+Locals enjoy this spot too.
 And if you need some post-dining action, pirates mini-golf is right next door!